Complaints policy

-Before making a complaint please ensure that you have read our complaints policy.
+Before making a complaint, please take a moment to read through our complaints policy.

-Co-Ownership is committed to being a leader in customer service and in order to achieve our goal of providing excellent customer service we need to hear when our delivery has let customers down and to learn from that feedback.
+Co-Ownership is committed to being a leader in customer service, and in order to achieve our goal of providing excellent customer service we need to hear when our delivery has failed to meet our customers expectations, and to learn from that feedback.

 Definition of a Complaint

-A complaint is defined as any expression of dissatisfaction with our service regardless of how Co-Ownership becomes aware of this e.g. a comment on social media or a formal letter.
+A complaint is defined as any expression of dissatisfaction with our service, regardless of how Co-Ownership becomes aware of it, whether that be as a comment on social media, or a formal letter we receive in the post.
 All need to be addressed to the customer’s satisfaction.

-A complaint can be raised by anyone who is dissatisfied with Co-Ownership whether that be a decision we’ve made or an issue with our service delivery.
-It relates to any of our products – Co-Own, Co-Own for Over 55s or Rent to Own.
+A complaint can be raised by anyone who is dissatisfied with Co-Ownership, and it can be in relation to any of our products; Co-Own, Co-Own for Over 55s or Rent to Own.

-Please be aware that if someone else is complaining on your behalf, in order to discuss your case with them we need your permission.
+Please be aware that if someone else is complaining on your behalf, we need your permission to discuss your case with them.

 Complaint Resolution

-All customer facing staff have received training in handling customer complaints and in the first instance, we will endeavour to resolve complaints informally.
+All customer facing staff are trained in handling customer complaints and endeavour to resolve complaints when they are raised.

 How to Make a Complaint